hotwired/stimulus/handbook/02_hello_stimulus.md

 To connect our action method to the button's `click` event, open `public/index.html` and add a magic `data-action` attribute to the button:

+Note that events triggered with jQuery using `$.fn.trigger` are not DOM events and will not trigger stimulus actions.
+You should use `document.createEvent` or `Element#dispatchEvent` instead.

 ```html
 <div data-controller="hello">
   <input type="text">